Shape

 4. Deploy the frontend-app

-If any of the modules fail to deploy, then Terragrunt will not attempt to deploy the modules that depend on them.
-Once you’ve fixed the error, it’s usually safe to re-run the run-all apply or run-all destroy command again, since it’ll be a no-op for the modules that already deployed successfully, and should only affect the ones that had an error the last time around.
+If any of the units fail to deploy, then Terragrunt will not attempt to deploy the units that depend on them.
+Once you’ve fixed the error, it’s usually safe to re-run the run-all apply or run-all destroy command again, since it’ll be a no-op for the units that already deployed successfully, and should only affect the ones that had an error the last time around.

 To check all of your dependencies and validate the code in them, you can use the run-all validate command.